 Over the past 110 years – a blink of the eye in human history – the world population has exploded from 1.6 billion to 7.2 billion [source: Graf and Bremner].
-This exponential growth has many causes, most of them positive and directly related to improvements in health care [sources: CDC, Prentice, Wattenberg, WHO, WHO]:
+This exponential growth has many causes, most of them positive and directly related to improvements in health care [sources: CDC, Wattenberg, WHO]:

 - Global life expectancy increased from an average of 31 years in 1900 to 70 in 2012.

 - The global infant mortality rate in 1900 was 165 deaths per 1,000 live births; in 2013 it was 34 deaths per 1,000 live births.

 - An estimated 1.4 billion people worldwide in 2010 lived on less than $1.25 a day, down from 1.8 billion in 1990.

 - Worldwide, an estimated 805 million people went to bed hungry every night in 2014, more than half of them living in Asia.